 The metamaterial developed by Zhang and his colleagues has a multi-layered fishnet structure composed of alternating layers of silver and magnesium fluoride, which is transparent over an extremely wide range of light wavelengths.

 “In the case of invisibility cloaks or shields, the materials would need to curve light waves completely around the object like a river flowing around a rock,” Zhang said.
 “An observer looking at the cloaked object would then see light from behind it, making it seem to disappear.”

 The process differs from stealth technology, which does not make an aircraft invisible but reduces the cross-section available to radar, making it hard to track.

 The research was funded in part by the U.S> Army Research Office and the National Science Foundation’s Nano-Scale Science and Engineering Center.

-- In 2017, celebrities within the UFO community and main stream journalists, began claiming “Meta Materials” (really named metamaterials) could not be made on Earth by human-beings.
+- In 2017, celebrities and mainstream journalists, began claiming “Meta Materials” (really named metamaterials) could not be made by human-beings.

-- In 2017, Meta Material Truthers claimed a private Nevada corporation working under a taxpayer funded weapons contract named, the Advanced Weapons System Applications Program, from 2009-2010, possessed alien spacecraft Meta Materials stored in a warehouse located within the city of Las Vegas, recovered from a crashed alien spacecraft, hidden from most parts of the federal government to avoid oversight, and then were given to the private contractor for free to shield them from the public.
+- In 2017, celebrities and mainstream journalists, began claiming a private Nevada corporation working under a taxpayer-funded weapons contract named, the Advanced Weapons System Applications Program, from 2009-2010, possessed alien spacecraft Metamaterials stored in a warehouse located within the city of Las Vegas, recovered from a crashed alien spacecraft.

-- This historical newspaper article shows that human-being scientists can indeed create metamaterials.
+- This historical newspaper article shows that human-beings can and do create metamaterials.

-- This historical newspaper article shows metamaterial science research conducted by human-beings, dating back to the early 2000’s, by Raytheon, China, and the Air Force Office of Scientific Research.
+- This historical newspaper article shows metamaterial science research dating back to the early 2000’s, by Raytheon, China, and the Air Force Office of Scientific Research.